-Trade receivables mainly arise from the provision of property management services.
-The Group's trading terms with its customers are mainly on credit, except for new customers, where payment in advance is normally required.
+Trade receivables mainly arise from property management services income.
+Property management fees are generally due in advance on a monthly or quarterly basis in accordance with the agreement provisions, the credit terms of trade receivables varied based on different types of property projects, normally are 30-90 days.
 The Group seeks to maintain strict control over its outstanding receivables and has a credit control department to minimise credit risk.
 Overdue balances are reviewed regularly by senior management and credit limits attributed to customers are reviewed once a month.
 In view of the aforementioned and the fact that the Group's trade receivables relate to a large number of diversified customers, there is no significant concentration of credit risk.
 Trade receivables are non-interest-bearing.

-An ageing analysis of the trade receivables as at the end of the reporting period, based on the date of revenue recognition, net of provision for the loss allowance for impairment, is as follows:
+An ageing analysis of the trade receivables as at the end of the reporting period, based on the invoice date or date of demand note, net of allowance for impairment, is as follows:

-2023 RMB'000 2022 RMB'000
+2024 RMB' 000 2023 RMB'000

-Within 1 year 1 to 2 years 2 to 3 years Over 3 years 97,070 14,196 7,219 2,547 92,902 14,704 5,152 2,607
+Within 1 year 1 to 2 years 2 to 3 years Over 3 years 103,024 21,790 8,102 2,693 97,070 14,196 7,219 2,547

-121,032 115,365
+135,609 121,032